ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-taps-transport-security.md

 - QUIC transport relies on TLS 1.3 for authentication and initial key derivation.
 - TLS within QUIC relies on a reliable stream abstraction for its handshake.

-## gQUIC
+## gQUIC {#section-gquic}

 gQUIC is a UDP-based multiplexed streaming protocol designed and deployed by Google following experience from deploying SPDY, the proprietary predecessor to HTTP/2. gQUIC was originally known as "QUIC": this document uses gQUIC to unambiguously distinguish it from the standards-track IETF QUIC.
 The proprietary technical forebear of IETF QUIC, gQUIC was originally designed with tightly-integrated security and application data transport protocols.

 ### Protocol Description

+((TODO: write me))

 ### Protocol Dependencies

+((TODO: write me))

 ## MinimalT